Cinnamomum cambodianum

 Cinnamomum cambodianum (ទេព្វិរូ, teppirou) is a non-scented species of cinnamon, native and endemic to Cambodia.
 Commonly referred to as Cambodia cinnamon, C. cambodianum is an evergreen tree with a large, dense crown, growing 15–25 metres tall.
 The straight, cylindrical bole can grow to 30–80 cm in diameter.

 Distribution

 Cinnamomum cambodianum is endemic to Cambodia and is plentiful on the upper slopes of the Cardamom Mountains, including the Elephant Mountains, in the southwest of Cambodia.
 There are disjunct populations in Ratanakiri and Kampong Thom Province, in the northeast of the country.

 Habitat

-This species of cinnamon grows in wet, dense, foothill forests from 600–700 m above sea level.
+This species of cinnamon grows in wet, dense, foothill rain forests from 600–700 m above sea level.
 When young, it is a shade-demanding tree and it grows well in deep soil.
-It usually grows in clusters of 5–10 trees in the primary of secondary forest, at altitudes below 1,500 m above sea level.
+It usually grows in clusters of 5–10 trees in the primary of secondary forest, at elevations below 1,500 m above sea level.
 The gene-ecological zone for C. cambodianum is the central Annamites.